 5. You would require both states as well as local licenses to buy, distribute or sell cannabis: States which legalized cannabis are releasing marijuana slowly into the system with much control over the substances to avoid misuse.
 Companies need licenses for both medicinal as well as recreational cannabis cultivation.
 Permits are also mandatory for producing, distributing, or selling products, even in the case of co-marketing partnerships.
 Cannabis licensing also requires approval from local authorities.
 Also tied house laws, unlike in the case of the alcohol industry isn’t applicable for the cannabis industry except for testing facilities.

 Also given one can buy weed online easily in legalized states, the regulations are getting tighter here too.
 A company cannot acquire licenses for both alcohol and cannabis to be served under the same premises.
 While there are workarounds to get past this problem, ventures should instead focus on points such as acquiring permission from the landlord, TTB[Alcohol and Tobacco Tax and Trade Bureau] permits.
-A ray of hope in California mainly is the expanded cannabis licenses option that includes a shared facility option for manufacturers.
+A ray of hope in California mainly is the expanded cannabis license option that includes a shared facility option for manufacturers.
 This type of licensing is common in the alcohol industry and can help small firms participate in the legal market without having to lay down huge investments on equipment.

 The cannabis industry is transforming rapidly and slowly evolving through tight regulations.
 The laws are bound to get more comfortable and familiar in the years to come, which could be in favor of alcohol and cannabis ventures to serve their customers better.
-Read more about cannabis at high supplies.